zarmeen2/cs598/report.md

 ![Pairwise Scatter PLot](img/pairwise_scatterplot.png)

-After seeing the distributions of the variables in both the box plot and this pairwise plot, I decided it would be best to standardize the variables to prevent fair estimation of coefficients.
+After seeing the distributions of the variables in both the box plot and this pairwise plot, I decided it would be best to standardize the variables to prevent unfair estimations of coefficients.
 Ensuring all variables have a mean of 0 and a standard deviation of 1 and contribute equally to the model.
 This is important for polynomial regression and splines for stability and smoothness.
 To do this, I used the `sklearn.preprocessing StandardScaler` class when training my polynomial regression and splines models.

 As for distributions of the data, I noticed some correlation among the ingredient variables.
 I decided to take no action for this because trees handle multicollinearity well.